-In Key Stage 3, our aim is that every student in the school learns to speak, read, write and understand the spoken form of an additional language to the best of their ability.
+In Key Stage 3, our aim is that every student in the school learns to speak, read, write and understand an additional language to the best of their ability.
 In doing so, our students will become confident, independent learners with an interest in the wider context of that language, a respect for people of other origins and an understanding of their cultures.
-With the highest expectations for each student, we hope to encourage life skills in language learning and to develop students' ability to play a full role as global citizens.
+With the highest expectations for each student, we hope to encourage life skills in language learning and to develop their ability to play a meaningful role as global citizens.

-Year 7 Year 8 Year 9
+YEAR 7 YEAR 8 YEAR 9

 Self-portrait Leisure Activities Social Life

 School I Love Paris Healthy Lifestyle

 Hobbies and Sports My Personality Jobs and Future

 At Home Food Holidays

 Holidays and Travel Shopping

-For modern languages, the four attainment targets are equally weighted.
+For Modern Languages, the four attainment targets are equally weighted.

-Listening and responding (AT1) Reading and responding (AT3) Speaking (AT2) Writing (AT4)
+LISTENING AND RESPONDING (AT1) READING AND RESPONDING (AT3) SPEAKING (AT2) WRITING (AT4)

-Students might be working at different levels in each of the four attainment targets in their modern language.
+Students might be working at different levels in each of the four attainment targets in their Modern Language.